 Laura Dessert - A standout peony for us.
 It has strong stems and when cut while still closed you get to enjoy yellow peonies for a few days before they fade to white.
 An heirloom variety from France, Laura Dessert was quickly favored for her color and strogner stems versus other yellow peonies.
 Check out all of our peonies - Peonies (fireflyfarmandmercantile.com) Yellow Blossoms that become white.
 Sometimes the outer petals will fade to light pink before turning white.
 36" tall, great cut flowers Blooms late spring to early summer Peonies are safe from deer and rabbits.
 USDA Zones 3-8 Moderately fragrant Origin: 1913, Breeder is Dessert, France Botanical Name: Paeonia lactiflora 3-5 Eye Rootstock - We try to only provide the largest rootstock for peonies for stronger roots that lead to better blooms.
 2-3 eye roostock is the most common size offered and occassionally it is what we have to use, but 3-5 eyes per root is our goal.
 Eyes are the buds of the leaves and stems that will grow this season for you.
 Shipping - See options to select from - All peonies are packed in spagnum moss or other media to ensure they make it to your garden in pristine condition.
 We do adjust for shipping charges as every year is slighly different in weights and sizes.
 Planting Care - Bare roots should be kept cool and in the dark until ready to plant.
 Peonies do not like to be planted deep and eyes should be kept no deeper than 1" below the soil surface.
 When possible, it is a great idea to mound your peonies above your existing garden grade to accommodate mulch.
 Plant no deeper than 1-2".
 The roots will quickly develop and anchor into the ground.
 Full Sun or Partial Sun is best Prefers loamy soil, can be planted in sandy or clay soils with compost amendments Give them room to grow as they don't like to be moved once established Some blooms may occur first year when planting in the spring, fall planted peonies will yield spring blooms most of the time

-Canary Brillants- A color so unique it is a must have for any gardener.
-It starts off as an apricot-beige color and then softens to yellow as it opens and ages.
-Many Itoh peonies are not great cut flowers but this is an exception as it does do well in arrangements and the color is so rare, florists have a field day with them!
+First Arrival- Lavender pink blooms with red flares will fade to a lighter pink as the flower matures.
+The shurbs will be covered in blooms that, like at Itoh peonies, that do not need any staking.
 Check out all of our peonies - Peonies (fireflyfarmandmercantile.com) Itoh Peonies are crossed with herbaceous (lactiflora) and tree peonies, resulting in plants that can provide 50 plus blossoms on shorter stems that do not require staking.
 They bloom after herbaceous peonies and allow a few more weeks of blooms in your garden of the peony family, thus increasing their appeal.
 It is possible to get 8 weeks of peony blooms by seelcting cultivars and peony types that are different.
-8-10" Double to Semi-double apriot to yellow blossoms 26" - 28" tall Itoh peonies bloom after lactiflora peonies Peonies are safe from deer and rabbits.
+4-5" Semi-double lavender pink blossoms 26" tall Itoh peonies bloom after lactiflora peonies of the same size Peonies are safe from deer and rabbits.
 USDA Zones 3-8 Strongly fragrant Botanical Name: Itoh Paeonia Origin:R.F.
 Anderson, 1999 Wisconsin 3-5 Eye Rootstock- We try to only provide the largest rootstock for peonies for stronger roots that lead to better blooms.
 2-3 eye roostock is the most common size offered and occassionally it is what we have to use, but 3-5 eyes per root is our goal.
 Eyes are the buds of the leaves and stems that will grow this season for you.
 Shipping - Ships first two weeks of May- All peonies are packed in spagnum moss or other media to ensure they make it to your garden in pristine condition.
 We do adjust for shipping charges as every year is slighly different in weights and sizes.
 We also ship the last 2 weeks of September as well.
 Planting Care - Bare roots should be kept cool and in the dark until ready to plant.
 Peonies do not like to be planted deep and eyes should be kept no deeper than 1" below the soil surface.
 When possible, it is a great idea to mound your peonies above your existing garden grade to accommodate mulch.
 Plant no deeper than 1-2".
 The roots will quickly develop and anchor into the ground.
 Full Sun or Partial Sun is best Prefers loamy soil, can be planted in sandy or clay soils with compost amendments Give them room to grow as they don't like to be moved once established Some blooms may occur first year when planting in the spring, fall planted peonies will yield spring blooms most of the time

-Mis America - Blush to White single blossoms.
-This peony was aptly named during a time when America was looked upon as a pillar of hope and liberty after WWI.
-The peony has excellent stems for staying upright in the field or the vase.
-Pick when they are just starting to open for maximum vase life.
-Miss American was awarded the American Peony Society’s Gold Medal in 1956 & 1971.
-Check out all of our peonies - Peonies (fireflyfarmandmercantile.com) White to Blush Single Red Blossoms 32" tall, great cut flowers, foliage is very dark Blooms late spring to early summer Peonies are safe from deer and rabbits.
-USDA Zones 3-8 Moderately fragrant Veye early blooming Origin: 1936, Breeders are Mann & Van Steen, Illinois Botanical Name: Paeonia lactiflora 3-5 Eye Rootstock - We try to only provide the largest rootstock for peonies for stronger roots that lead to better blooms.
-2-3 eye roostock is the most common size offered and occassionally it is what we have to use, but 3-5 eyes per root is our goal.
+Bowl of Beauty - A Japanese peony with huge blossoms - Pink and Yellow Blossoms are quite the fun plant to have inthe garden - the pink ranges from pale to dark depending on soil and climate.
+Japanese form peonies are standouts in the garden.
+They make excellent cut flowers and no matter how windy or rainy it is, the flower stand upright making them a beautiful addition to borders and cut gardens.
+Check out all of our peonies - Peonies (fireflyfarmandmercantile.com) 12" wide Japanese Pink and Yellow Blossoms 36" tall, great cut flowers but does bloom early despite its height Blooms late spring to early summer Peonies are safe from deer and rabbits.
+USDA Zones 3-8 Slightly fragrant Origin: 1949, Breeder is Netherlands, Illinois Botanical Name: Paeonia lactiflora 3-5 Eye Rootstock - We try to only provide the largest rootstock for peonies for stronger roots that lead to better blooms.
+2-3 eye roostock is the most common size offered and occassionally it is what we have to use, but 3-5 eyes per root is our goal and it will be that unless noted.
 Eyes are the buds of the leaves and stems that will grow this season for you.
 Shipping - See options to select from - All peonies are packed in spagnum moss or other media to ensure they make it to your garden in pristine condition.
 We do adjust for shipping charges as every year is slighly different in weights and sizes.
 Planting Care - Bare roots should be kept cool and in the dark until ready to plant.
 Peonies do not like to be planted deep and eyes should be kept no deeper than 1" below the soil surface.
 When possible, it is a great idea to mound your peonies above your existing garden grade to accommodate mulch.
 Plant no deeper than 1-2".
 The roots will quickly develop and anchor into the ground.
 Full Sun or Partial Sun is best Prefers loamy soil, can be planted in sandy or clay soils with compost amendments Give them room to grow as they don't like to be moved once established Some blooms may occur first year when planting in the spring, fall planted peonies will yield spring blooms most of the time

 Sunset (Luo Yang Hong) Tree Peony, Bare Root $75.00